Skip to main content

 Program Overview

-UNC Charlotte’s B.A. in Middle Grades Education program will train and license you to educate children from Grades 6 to 9 and enable you to make a significant impact on their lives.
-In the process of earning this degree, you will learn how to plan and teach an integrated middle-grade curriculum; to meet the unique developmental needs of early adolescents; strategies for working with all groups of students; to evaluate students’ academic progress; to incorporate technology and current events into your lesson plans; and methods for evaluating your own teaching effectiveness.
+UNC Charlotte’s B.A. in Middle Grades Education program will license you to educate young adolescents from grades 6 to 9 and enable you to have a significant impact on their lives.
+In the process of earning this degree, you will learn how to: plan engaging and rigorous curriculum; respond to the unique developmental needs of young adolescents; make instructional decisions based on the science of learning; work with learners who have varied proficiencies and interests; assess students’ academic progress; integrate technology into lessons; and evaluate your own teaching efficacy.

-Middle School teachers play an important role in the development of students during formative years.
-Our interdisciplinary program will teach you classroom management strategies, methods of engaging and motivating learners, effective strategies for supporting multilingual learners, and many other approaches to meeting differing learning needs.
+Middle school teachers play an important role in the development of students during formative years.
+Our interdisciplinary program will teach you classroom management strategies, methods of engaging and motivating students, effective strategies for supporting multilingual learners, and many other approaches to meeting different learning needs.

 Course requirements vary with a student’s academic concentration.
-In some concentrations, courses may count for both Gen Ed and the requirements of the concentration.
+In some concentrations, courses may count for both general education and the requirements of the concentration.
 Students should plan on taking specific courses that meet general education requirements and also satisfy courses in the major.

 Program Contact